lofcz/FastCloner/README.md

 - Cloning unmanaged resources, such as `IntPtr`s may result in side-effects, as there is no metadata for the length of buffers such pointers often point to.
 - `ReadOnly` and `Immutable` collections are tested to behave well if they follow basic conventions.
-- With reflection, cloning deeply nested objects switches from recursion to iterative approach on-fly.
+- With reflection, cloning deeply nested objects switches from recursion to iterative approach on the fly.
 The threshold for this can be configured by changing `FastCloner.MaxRecursionDepth`, iterative approach is marginally slower.

 ## Performance